eguomin/diSPIMFusion/README.md

 ### User Interface Options

-#### (Option 1) Fiji macro based GUI interface
+#### (Option 1) Fiji macro-based GUI interface

 This is the default option when `diSPIMFusion` package was originally developed.
-It uses the ImageJ macros to create a GUI for setting parameters and then invokes the `spimFusionBatch` application within the package.
+It uses the ImageJ macro to create a GUI for setting parameters and then invokes the application `spimFusionBatch` within the package.
 To run it, [Fiji](https://fiji.sc/) (or [ImageJ](https://imagej.net)) and [GPU driver](https://www.nvidia.com/Download/index.aspx) compatible with CUDA 10.0 (typically the latest NVIDIA driver should be fine) need to be installed, then:

-> a) Copy the package folder `/diSPIMFusion` to `/Fiji.app` folder.
+> a) Copy the package folder `/diSPIMFusion` to Fiji's main path `/Fiji.app`.

-> b) Open `diSPIMFusion_UI.ijm` file within Fiji and run it following the associated user manual [diSPIMFusion_UI_UserManual.pdf](https://github.com/eguomin/diSPIMFusion/blob/master/diSPIMFusion_UI_UserManual.pdf).
+> b) Open macro file `diSPIMFusion_UI.ijm` within Fiji and run it following the user manual [diSPIMFusion_UI_UserManual.pdf](https://github.com/eguomin/diSPIMFusion/blob/master/diSPIMFusion_UI_UserManual.pdf).

 The default settings are configured for the test data, users can also customize parameters for their own data by modifying the first lines in the macro file `diSPIMFusion_UI.ijm`.